noahehall/theBookOfNoah/0current/architectural thinking/0heccya.md

   - production:
   - repeat

-- self serve infrastructure: instead a of a global operations team managing the entire infrastructure, each specific team are responsibile for their devstack via tools provided by the central operations team
+- self serve infrastructure: instead a of a global operations team managing the entire infrastructure, each specific team are responsibile for their devstack via tools provided by the central operations team; key to devops
-- software defined netowrking: SDN: provides more control to operators & developers and allows netowrking to better support the applications urnnin on top
+- software defined netowrking: SDN: provides more control to operators & developers and allows netowrking to better support the applications running on top

   - most have a control layer and infrastructure layer